 It may be surprising that metadata standards do not yet exist for members of the information community to accurately describe media assets as well as they do journals and books.
 Many types of metadata can be applied to media assets but these do not include a full range of properties to enable collaboration and interoperability between organizations and systems - a major requirement of today's increasingly networked world!

 The NISO Video and Audio Metadata Working Group is working to create a Recommended Practice which will incorporate existing standards to establish guidelines for video and audio assets.
-Work started last year and is expected to continue for the next several months before a draft document for comment will be circulated.
+The Working Group expects that its draft document will be circulated for public comment by the end of this year.

-Working Group co-chairs Barbara Chen, Violaine Iglesias, and Bill Kasdorf will join NISO Associate Executive Director Nettie Lagace to discuss this project.
+Working Group co-chairs Barbara Chen, Violaine Iglesias, and Bill Kasdorf as well as member Michelle Urberg will join NISO Associate Executive Director Nettie Lagace to discuss this project.